9 Raffle Games to Help You Raise More Money

 Best for: Live events with large crowds.

-Pro Tip: It works beautifully as an add-on fundraiser during a gala dinner or auction.
+Pro tip: It works well as an add-on fundraiser during a gala dinner or auction.

 5. Online Raffle